 The Prologue states that Tommy served fifteen years for killing about ten people, while during actual gameplay, murdering over half the city with a military helicopter that you stole can be overturned with a measly one hundred dollars.
 Easier to sleep at night by taking into account Gameplay and Story Segregation.

-That, and the laws were potentially a LOT different fifteen years ago - since the earliest we see of GTA's Crapsack World is The Eighties, perhaps law enforcement was actually somewhat stricter back in The Seventies.
+That, and the laws were potentially a LOT different fifteen years ago - since the earliest we see of GTA's Crapsack World is The '80s, perhaps law enforcement was actually somewhat stricter back in The '70s.